 Introduction

 Unfortunately, it is problematic.
 I paraphrase one of my physics professors who answered a student’s question over what can we do to combat climate change “I lack the energy anymore to argue with people like politicians over basic laws of physics when it comes to energy crisis.”
-This guy with multiple degrees in physics/astrophysics literally stands there saying “I give up.
+This guy with multiple degrees in physics/astrophysics literally stood there saying “I give up.
 I give up losing sleep over this.”
 It just goes to show how ridiculous things have become to the point that even qualified people may become powerless in the face of oncoming destruction.
-I feel there are too many political decisions being made over things like what scientific programs to fund by people that have little or no knowledge of what they are deciding on.
+I feel there are too many political decisions being made over things like what scientific programs to fund by people who have little or no knowledge of what they are deciding on.
 It is like me walking into a court one day and telling the judge I will take over & handle his cases for the week with very little understanding of the cases or even the court procedures.
 I have never even seen an actual court case live — it is like a politician lacking basic scientific knowledge trying to make scientific decisions.
-It sounds absolutely absurd, but it is how things work when it comes to politics.
+It sounds absurd, but it is how things work when it comes to politics.

-I want to look at the pros and cons of the top 5 energy sources when considering their efficiency, effectiveness, and their environmental byproducts.
+I want to look at the pros and cons of the top 5 energy sources when considering their efficiency, effectiveness, and environmental byproducts.

 Before I go any further, I should mention this is a global issue that impacts everybody.
 Too many people look out only for themselves and the country they live in and are concerned with only their own lifetimes.
 I guess these people forget about their children, grandchildren, and other future generations.
 From what I believe, that is ultimate selfishness.
 It is my primary criticism of people because the reality is decisions they make impact every person globally.
 Earth is the only planet we have at the moment along with future generations of humanity so there is no room for selfish short-term focus.